 Of course, you may have been involved in an accident in the workplace that was not caused by your employer’s negligence or incompetence but rather because of the actions of another work colleague.
 Naturally, you may question whether “self-employed accident at work can i claim?”
 Who you make a self-employed accident at work claims against in this situation will depend on the nature of the accident.
 It could be that you do indeed claim against the worker who caused the incident.
 However, an employer is responsible for everyone that works at their firm.
 And so it might be that the company is still actually liable.

 The best thing to do is to contact us, and we will be able to shed light on this once we know about the ins and outs of your case.
 You can also find out more information about your rights as a self-employed individual by visiting the UK government website.

 This can lead to financial problems for any self-employed unable to workperson, which is why it’s so important to claim so that you can receive compensation to cover the loss of income you have been subject to.
 If you are wondering can I claim sickness benefit if self-employed, please refer to the contract you have with the company you were working for.
 It is unlikely you will be able to, but you can claim for this instead.

 If you have suffered an injury as a self-employed individual, it is important to gather as much evidence as possible.
-The first thing you need to do is see a medical professional for the accident you have been involved in.
+The first thing you need to do is seek medical help and see a medical professional for the accident you have been involved in.
 This is important for your health, of course, and your claim because the medical report provided, will determine the compensation you received.